alt-text-task-force/.github/profile/scipy-2022-msg.md

-hi there the `alt-text-task-force` is reaching out to see if you wanted to participate in an open source scavenger hunt hosted during SciPy 2022. the goals of this event are to:
+hi there! the `alt-text-task-force` is reaching out to see if your project wanted to participate in an open source scavenger hunt hosted during SciPy 2022. the goals of this event are to:

 * provide remote & in-person, low-code, beginner friendly ways for folks to participate in open-source [^history]
 * bring multiple contributors into your project's revision history
-* raise awareness accessible documentation practices
+* raise awareness and action for accessible documentation practices

 ## how to participate

 to participate, we need:

-* a project advocate to open a pull request by July 4
+* a project advocate to open a pull request by July 4. _this is the most time sensitive portion so we can print links to your contributions._
-  * the body of the pull request contains information about how to modify your documentation with Github suggestions
+  * we generally recommend opening the pull request on a fork to cut down on notifications
-  * see the reference implementation for copy or explore past pull requests to find what fits best for your project.
+  * there is a reference implementation open for [Project Jupyter](#reference), or refer to [past events][past]
 * project advocates to add placeholders where alt text is needed in documentation by July 12
 * project advocates to communicate _sometimes_ in-person and/or remotely from July 13-14
   * spread word about the project and your pull requests